What This Article Covers

 “Users can already combine Google Sheets with enterprise data through the SAP Lumira extensions framework for visualizations, dashboards and insights.
 Now, the two companies are working to have Lumira visualizations and infographics save in Google Drive, where Lumira files could be accessed and shared.
 Companies will also be able to store the files as native Google Docs.”

 Ahh…okay.
 So Lumira will be able to save files as Google Docs and Google Sheets?
 This is a bit like saying that an application can save files to Excel.
 Ordinarily, this would not be something noteworthy.

-SuccessFactors has some Fiori apps, but SuccessFactors has its own UI that precedes its acquisition by SAP.
+SuccessFactors has some Fiori apps, but SuccessFactors has its UI that precedes its acquisition by SAP.

 This paragraph makes no sense.
-Is there really an advantage to accessing a Google Drive file from SuccessFactors?
+Is there an advantage to accessing a Google Drive file from SuccessFactors?
 Is this something that needs to be programmed by SAP.
-This should be a hyperlink to a good document.
+This should be a hyperlink to a useful document.
 Watch, this is a link to a Google Document file.

 Why is that noteworthy?